 - Freeze the bowl and the whisk.
 It is essential for this recipe to use a metal bowl and a metal whisk.
 Put them in your freezer for at least 15 minutes, but I prefer a half hour or more.

-- Sift the powdered sugar.
-While you are waiting for the bowl to get cold, sift the powdered sugar twice using a metal sieve.
+- Sift the powdered sugar with the gelatin.
+While you are waiting for the bowl to get cold, sift the powdered sugar and gelatin together twice using a metal sieve.

-- Add the heavy cream and the powdered sugar to the metal bowl.
+- Add the cold heavy cream and the powdered sugar mixture to the metal bowl.

 - Whip it.
 Whip it good.
 With the mixer on medium high, whip the mixture until stiff peaks form.